Atticus29/illuminati/README.md

 ## Known Bugs/Future and Bonus functionality

 ### Future Functionality
-- [x] Extend the functionality of the app by building out the animal model to further enhance the app.
+- [ ] Add functionality to keep track of stats, if relevant.
+Is your roster for a sports club?
+Keep track of the individual players' scoring percentage. - [ ] An extracurricular course or seminar?
+Keep track of attendance or grades.
+A hiking group?
+Keep track of the number of miles each person has hiked with the club, etc.
-- [ ] Add custom SASS styling with corresponding Gulp tasks to compile.
+- [ ] Add a message board area, where club members may chat with each other.
-- [ ] Display of the total number of caretakers needed in a day.
-- [x] Add a property that records when each animal was admitted.
-The user could enter a date and time, or the app can generate a timestamp.
-- [x] Expand the application to differentiate between animals' species.
-Group the animals into those categories.
-Then include a component to display the total needed caretakers for whichever species the user selects.
+- [ ] Include an area called "announcements", "events", "games", etc. where users can post what events, matches, or meetings the club has planned.
-- [ ] Add a new master component to average the total age for each species.
+- [ ] Deploy your application.
+Include a link to the live site in your project's README.
-- [x] Show animals based on diet type.
-Then, show all animals who eat meat (carnivores AND omnivores)
-- [ ] *deploy on firebase*
-- [ ] *set up database in firebase*
-- [ ] *optimize accessibility*
-- [ ] *DRY up*
-- [ ] *Form validation for new animals*
+- [ ] Consider implementing AngularFire/Firebase user authentication (Note that this goes beyond the scope of our curriculum, and will require you to complete outside research.
+Begin with the AngularFire documentation on User Authentication.)
+Anything else that would be relevant to the group your application manages!

 # License